Excelsior2021/calculator/README.md

 # web-calculator

-A calculator for the web, built with React & TypeScript. [use app](https://excelsior2021.github.io/calculator)
+A calculator for the web, built with React & TypeScript. <a href="https://excelsior2021.github.io/calculator" target="_blank">use app</a>

 This calculator is able to perform basic arithmetic operations.
 There is some logic to reduce syntax errors.
 Such as: